3 ways to build a Knowledge Base Wiki in SharePoint

 How to Search for Content in the Wiki

 Searching the Wiki is straightforward – you just need to use a search box that exists on the site.
 Because your Wiki site will be a dedicated site, the search box will by default pick up all the keywords from the pages you create on this site.
-So your search results should be pretty accurate and not mixed up with the rest of keywords from your whole site collection.
+So your search results should be pretty accurate and not mixed up with the rest of the keywords from your whole site collection.

 How you might utilize SharePoint Wiki in your organization